GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ### Is lazy-loading for iframes also supported in Chrome?

+{% BrowserCompat 'html.elements.iframe.loading' %}

-`<iframe loading=lazy>` was recently standardized and is already implemented in Chromium.
+`<iframe loading=lazy>` has also been standardized and is already implemented in Chromium.
 This allows you to lazy-load iframes using the `loading` attribute.
 See [this dedicated article about iframe lazy-loading](/iframe-lazy-loading/) for more information.

-The `loading` attribute affects iframes differently than images, depending on whether the iframe is hidden.
-(Hidden iframes are often used for analytics or communication purposes.)
-Chrome uses the following criteria to determine whether an iframe is hidden:

-- The iframe's width and height are 4 px or smaller.
-- `display: none` or `visibility: hidden` is applied.
-- The iframe is placed off-screen using negative X or Y positioning.

-If an iframe meets any of these conditions, Chrome considers it hidden and won't lazy-load it in most cases.
-Iframes that _aren't_ hidden will only load when they're within the [distance-from-viewport thresholds](#distance-from-viewport-thresholds).
-A placeholder shows for lazy-loaded iframes that are still being fetched.

 ### How does browser-level lazy-loading affect advertisements on a web page?